What Are Microservices?

 Organizations often have to add or update functionalities as their applications mature.
 Development shops usually require a versioning mechanism to ensure consistent updates.
 Versioning methods are particularly important for microservices because development teams update services individually.
 It is also harder to version microservices applications than conventional applications.

-Developers should keep API versions and service names independent from the versioning of the entire microservices app.
-It is essential to keep proper documentation and update it with each version of individual APIs and services.
+Developers must not use API or service name version data when versioning a microservices app.
+It is essential to keep proper documentation and ensure they update it with each version.
 It should be easy to configure every service’s URL and version number—this is important to avoid hard-coding them into the backend.

 3. Implement Continuous Delivery